 It’s rare to think of going into someone’s workplace to learn all about their work, then feeling obligated to acknowledge what they do- when in fact, their workplace has nothing to do with your own life.
 But this is where a writer’s work differs from other careers.
 If you are reading this, you are in our workplace!
 If you are on social media, you are in our workplace!
 If you read books, you are in our workplace!
 And the digital world holds a wealth of opportunities for your support in our work.
 Many writers work online, through their blogs, additional publications, and social media accounts.
 You may notice them in your own social media streams.
 You may see them sharing articles they wrote or promoting their book.

 As most of us don’t know the intricate details of other people’s work, I would assume you may not know much about ours.
 This is why I wrote this post.
 I want to educate you on a few things that might be useful in enlightening you to our work.

-Most writers pursue writing because they love the craft, have a passion for the art, have a message to share, and want to develop a name for themselves- they want to be read.
-Many writers might try to make a living off of their words, through freelance writing on other sites, writing a book, or having a successful blog where they can host advertising space, write sponsored posts, or use their blog as a launching ground for queries into regular paying gigs, book publishing, or any writing pursuit they deem prosperous.
+Most writers pursue writing because they love the craft, have a passion for the art, have a message to share, and want to develop a name for themselves so they can get their work seen.
+In essence, all writers want people to read what they write.
+Many writers might try to make a living off of their words through freelance writing, authoring a book, or having a successful blog where they can host advertising space, write sponsored posts, or use their blog as a launching ground for queries into regular paying gigs, book publishing, or any writing pursuit they deem prosperous.

-With that said, much of a writer’s success is measured by the amount of readers they have who follow their work.
+With that said, much of a writer’s success is measured by the number of readers they have and the number of people who follow their work.

 You could be a part of their readership.
-You could also help grow their readership, consequently improving their reputation as a writer and helping them make a living, create a brand for their work, and validate their efforts, their art, their voice.
+You could also help grow their readership, consequently improving their reputation as a writer.
+This would help them make a living, create a brand for their work, and validate their efforts, their art, their voice.

 With all that said, here are some easy ways you can support the writer in your life: